duckietown/docs-brown/book/doc-sky/30-linux-networking-assignment/10-assignment.md

    a simpler way?
 (We asked you to do it the more complicated way to practice with pipes.)
 5. Write a python script that reads from standard input, sorts lines in reverse alphabetical order, and prints the result.
 It should behave like `sort -r`.
+It does not need to process any command line arguments.
       *Submit your script in a file called `my_reverse_sort.py`.
 Do not submit this script in `shell.txt`*

 ## Standard Error (10 points)